- Introduction to Syncloop

 The Services are classified as Asynchronous or Synchronous

-In this type of Service call, other Web/Java/SQL services wait until service returns and during this period all other services are stopped.
+In this type of Service call, other API/Java/SQL services wait until the service returns and during this period all other services are stopped.
 The code execution will block (or wait) for the API call to return before continuing.
-The service wait is achieved using wait service that enables the application to wait for the service to get completely executed.
+The service wait is achieved using a wait service that enables the application to wait for the service to get completely executed.
 This means that until a response is returned by the API, your application will not execute any further, which could be perceived by the user as latency or performance lag in your app.
-Making an API call synchronously can be beneficial, however, if there if code in your app that will only execute properly once the API response is received.
+Making an API call synchronously can be beneficial, however, if there is code in your app that will only execute properly once the API response is received.